above/figma-plugins-mono/README.md

 # figma-plugins-mono
-A mono repository containing Figma plugins, examples and templates
+A mono repository containing Figma plugins, examples and templates.

-Along with the examples are a few NodeJs bridge apps made to relay data and mesasges to the plugins.
+Along with the examples there are a few NodeJs bridge apps made to relay data and mesasges to the plugins over Socket.io.

 ## Figma Plugins